 One of the most frustrating things is looking for whole chicken recipes only to be bombarded with boneless, skinless chicken breast recipes.
 Even many of my favorite cookbooks, only have boneless, skinless chicken breast recipes.

 However, cooking whole chickens, or at least, bone-in chicken pieces is much healthier than boneless, skinless cuts.
-Healthy fat and minerals are located in the skin and bones of whole chicken.
+Healthy fat and minerals are located in the skin and bones of a whole chicken.

 Cut up a Whole Chicken

 You are trying to achieve progress, not perfection.
 If you are like me, you want to do things perfectly or not at all.
 I am getting over that philosophy.
 You can too!
 Now I strive to achieve progress, not perfection.
 Not only in cutting up chickens, but in all areas of my life.
 You will see that in the video.
 LOL.